Save Henry: In Neverland

 As Emma, Neal, and Regina try to keep Henry (Jared S. Gilmore) alive after a brutal attack by Peter Pan (Robbie Kay) via a scar that was cut from Emma's sword, Regina tries to get Emma to understand that Henry may call them both ‘Mom,’ but Emma has more in her life to lean on, while Regina has only Henry.
 They realize that Pan will only be defeated if they all work together to hunt him down and kill him, a move that gives Emma an idea.
 As they return to Pan's camp, Emma tries to talk to the Lost Boys, convincing them that she will bring them all home to families if they cooperate.
 The Boys, convinced that Pan has betrayed them despite Felix’s protest, give in and tell Emma that Pan is in his Thinking Tree.
-As Neal takes charge of Henry, Hook takes the boys and prepares the Jolly Roger while the others go after Pan and retrieve Henry’s heart.
+As Neal takes charge of Henry, Hook takes the boys and prepares the Jolly Roger while Emma, Regina, and Mary Margaret, who wishes to spend her moments with her daughter, go after Pan and retrieve Henry’s heart.